slubold/slubold.github.io/index.md

 I am a PhD candidate in the statistics department at the University of Washington.
 I am advised by [Tyler McCormick](https://thmccormick.github.io/) and [Arun Chandrasekhar](https://web.stanford.edu/~arungc/).
 Previously, I received my BS in math from Arizona State University.

 # Research
+My research interests focus on analyzing network data.
+On the theoretical side, I am interested in studying the properties of generative network models.
+See my [google scholar page](https://scholar.google.com/citations?user=Ab-RAckAAAAJ&hl=en) for an up-to-date list of publications.

 ## Teaching